 Any herbicides used are applied in accordance with applicable state and federal laws and regulations.
 Only herbicides registered with the U.S. Environmental Protection Agency (EPA) are used.
-A list of the herbicides currently used by TVA in ROW management is presented in Appendix B. This list may change over time as new herbicides are developed or new information on presently approved herbicides becomes available.
+A list of the herbicides currently used by TVA in ROW management is presented in Appendix C. This list may change over time as new herbicides are developed or new information on presently approved herbicides becomes available.
+Additionally, as described in Section 2.2.1.1 Right-of-Way Acquisition and Clearing, all vegetation management actions subject to the scope of the Sherwood injunction will comply with its terms and conditions until a court of competent jurisdiction lifts the injunction.